neomedia6989/docs-2/docs/troubleshooting/index.md

 If you are an appbox subscriber running a Plex Server, our Plex Servers section provides helpful solutions to common issues, tips on how to optimize your server's performance, and advice on how to troubleshoot problems with your server.

-## Improving Video Streaming by Changing DNS to 1.1.1.1 or 8.8.8.8
+## Improving Video Streaming by Changing DNS

 If you are experiencing buffering or slow video streaming, changing your DNS settings to a faster and more reliable DNS server such as 1.1.1.1 (Cloudflare DNS) or 8.8.8.8 (Google  DNS) can help improve your internet connection speed and resolve network issues.